-UCLA Law Trained Dog Bite Lawyers in Newbury Park
+UCLA Law Trained Attorneys in Newbury Park

 Newbury Park Is His Backyard

-I grew up in Thousand Oaks — Newbury Park's neighbor and the same city that shares its schools, roads, and character.
+I grew up in Thousand Oaks, Newbury Park's neighbor and the same city that shares its schools, roads, and character.
 I attended Thousand Oaks High School and know the Wendy Drive and Reino Road corridors the way only a local does.
 My favorite sushi happy hour is at Sumo Sushi, and Holdren's Steak and Seafood is a staple.
 When you call, I don't need to look the neighborhood up.

 California's dog bite statute holds owners strictly liable for injuries caused by their dog biting someone in a public place or lawfully on private property.
 There is no "one free bite" defense.
 The owner is liable even if the dog has never shown aggression before.